matejmarek/FEL/README.md

     * (folder with name of the video)
     * ...
 </i>
-Copy the following Python script, change <i>source_folder<i>, and <i>output_folder<i>, and run it.
+Copy the following Python script, change <i>source_folder</i>, and <i>output_folder</i>, and run it.
 It will create a new folder in the output folder for every video, and other files in the folder with the name of the video.